gickowtf/pixoo-homeassistant/README.md

 ## Page: Channel
 *In Divoom app you can set three different custom channels which you can select here.*
-*Note: The Divoom custom channel pic cycle rate must be set in the app itself*
+> [!NOTE]
-  \- page_type: channel
+> The Divoom custom channel pic cycle rate must be set in the app itself.

  - Channel 1 = `id: 0`
  - Channel 2 = `id: 1`